H2CO3/sdl2-sparkling/README.md

 Draw a single pixel at point (x, y)

-    renderText(x, y, text, hq)
+    renderText(text, hq)

-Renders the string `text` starting at point (x, y) using the current drawing color and current font. if `hq` is true, the rendering will be higher-quality but slower than if it was `false`.
+Renders the string `text` using the current drawing color and current font. if `hq` is `true`, the rendering will be higher-quality but slower than if it was `false`.
+Returns the texture with the rendered text.
+(this function does not actually do drawing -- in order to blit the resulting texture to the window, use `renderTexture()`.)

     textSize(text)